Maryland State House: Grounds

 Adjacent to the State House is Lawyers Mall, an open space which was designated in 1973 after the demolition of the Court of Appeals building, which had sat at the location since 1906.
 Statues of Baltimore native Thurgood Marshall, the first black U.S. Supreme Court justice, as well as Donald Gaines Murray, the first African-American to enter the University of Maryland School of Law since 1890, and a bench with statues of two anonymous children symbolizing the victory of Marshall's litigation in Brown v.
 Board of Education, all sit on Lawyers Mall.
 The space is the focal point of First Amendment activities on capitol grounds.

 Until 2017, there was a statue of Roger B. Taney, Chief Justice of the United States, on the lawn of the State House.
 The statue was erected in 1872.
 The statue of Taney, a Marylander, was controversial because of Taney's support for slavery and his authorship of the U.S. Supreme Court decision in Dred Scott v.
 Sandford (1857), which upheld the denial of citizenship to African Americans.
 As a result, a movement in support of removing the statue emerged.
 At first, the State House Trust—made up of the governor, the speaker of the state house, the president of the state senate, and the chair of the Maryland Historical Trust Board of Trustees—responded by adding interpretive plaques "explaining the controversy over his divisive opinion and its place in the evolution of the nation's stance toward slavery."
 The Trust also added a statue of Marshall on Lawyers Mall, and agreed in 2016 to place statues of abolitionists Harriet Tubman and Frederick Douglass in the State House.
 In the wake of the Charlottesville car attack in 2017, House Speaker Michael E. Busch called for the removal of the Taney statue, as did Governor Larry Hogan a day later.
 It was removed just after midnight on August 18, 2017.

 Rotunda

-The rotunda is the primary home of the Maryland Federalist, a 1987 replica of the original Federalist, a tiny ship built by Baltimore merchants in 1788 to celebrate Maryland's ratification of the U.S. Constitution.
+The front entrance of the State House opens onto the Rotunda.
 Large Corinthian columns support the arches bracing the large dome above.
 A balustrade lines the second floor balcony.
+On the walls of the Rotunda are a number of commemorative plaques, including one commemorating Matthew Alexander Henson, co-discoverer of the North Pole.

 In the summer of 2012, the original handwritten text of George Washington's resignation letter was on display in the rotunda.
 It was again put on display in March 2020 alongside the original Star-Spangled Banner by Francis Scott Key on loan from the Maryland Center for History and Culture.